AllThingsSmitty/css-protips/README.md

 }
 ```

-Learn more about styling for this pattern in Ire Aderinokum's [original post](http://bitsofco.de/styling-broken-images/).
+Learn more about styling for this pattern in Ire Aderinokun's [original post](http://bitsofco.de/styling-broken-images/).

 ## Support